Cong demands joint committee of Parliament to probe LS security breach - Greater Kashmir

 Tewari, a Lok Sabha MP from Punjab’s Anandpur Sahib and a former Union minister said, “While a simultaneous Police Investigation can play itself out and a parallel security audit by concerned agencies can unfold this Supreme Temple of Indian Democracy can not allow an incident like what happened on December 13, 2023 to repeat itself.

-“Just as a Select Committee of the US Congress indepently investigated the January 6, 2021 Capitol Hill security breech similarly the Parliament of India must enquire into the entire incident independently and make appropriate recommendations to ensure that security and safety of Members and the Staff of Parliament is maintained at the highest level possible,” he said.
+“Just as a Select Committee of the US Congress independently investigated the January 6, 2021 Capitol Hill security breach similarly the Parliament of India must enquire into the entire incident independently and make appropriate recommendations to ensure that security and safety of Members and the Staff of Parliament is maintained at the highest level possible,” he said.

-“Both houses must rise above partisan divides and not allow the implications of what could have happened yesterday be lost in a he said – she said finger pointing,” Tewari added.

-His remarks came a day after two people jumped from visitors gallery in the Lok Sabha during the Zero Hour proceedings.